Equitas > Where we work > Haiti > Thriving Communities

 The Thriving Communities program is financed by the American Jewish World Service (AJWS) and is implemented in partnership with the Centre de formation pour l’entraide et le développement communautaire (CFEDEC) in collaboration with KJM – Collectif Justice Mines, Partners for Engaged Citizenship (Partenaires de la citoyenneté engagée), and the members of the Massabyel, Roche Plate, Patricot, and Cadouch communities.

-Program Manager, Equitas
+Program Officer, Equitas

 Human rights education ignites community solutions that lead to change.
 We can do it together.
 Donate now.